Kitware/VTK/Web/WebAssemblyAsync/README.md

 # VTK WebAssembly JavaScript Async

-The `vtkWebAssemblyAsync.mjs` module provides Async JavaScript bindings to VTK's WebAssembly using Emscripten.
+The `vtkWebAssemblyAsync.mjs` module provides async JavaScript bindings to VTK WebAssembly using Emscripten.
 It includes two key classes:

 - [`vtkStandaloneSession`](#vtkStandaloneSession): For standalone VTK WebAssembly apps capable of creating and manipulating VTK objects.
 - [`vtkRemoteSession`](#vtkRemoteSession): For remote VTK WebAssembly apps meant to sync with a VTK application on a remote server.